Skip to content

 If setup reports that ast-grep was not detected, install it to unlock the Forge tier: https://ast-grep.github.io.
 Re-run @Ferris SF afterward — your tier upgrades automatically.

 Run @Ferris BS first to create a skill brief, or use @Ferris QS for brief-less generation.
-CS requires either a brief or a direct invocation with scope arguments.
+CS always requires a brief — either a skill-brief.yaml produced by BS (or AN), or pass the skill name so it resolves one from your forge-data folder.
+For brief-less generation use QS.

 ”Ecosystem check: official skill exists”